neptune-ai/docs/docs/logging-and-managing-experiment-results/logging-experiment-data.rst

 Files
 ^^^^^
-Log any file or directory you want, by using :meth:`~neptune.experiments.Experiment.log_artifact`.
-This include model_checkpoint, csv, binaries, or anything else.
+Log any file or directory you want by using :meth:`~neptune.experiments.Experiment.log_artifact`.
+This includes model_checkpoint, csv, binaries, or anything else.

 .. code-block:: python3